Childhood Non-Hodgkin Lymphoma

 Return to the emergency department if:

-- Your child has chest pain, his heart pounds or races, or he has trouble breathing.
+- Your child has chest pain, a racing or pounding heart, or has trouble breathing.

-- Your child is too dizzy to stand, or he has trouble keeping his balance.
+- Your child is too dizzy to stand, or has trouble keeping his or her balance.

 - Your child has a seizure.